How Bank Reconciliation Works and Why It's Important

 If you’re familiar with balancing your checkbook, then you’re already familiar with bank reconciliation.
 You’re essentially doing the same thing for the same reason.

-What if something doesn’t match?
-It’s normal to see minor differences due to timing, including items that haven't yet cleared the bank, but you should be able to easily explain those differences.
+It’s normal to see minor differences due to timing, including items that haven't yet cleared the bank, but you should be able to explain those differences easily.
 For example:

 - You might write a check to a vendor and reduce your account balance on internal systems accordingly, but your bank shows a higher balance until the check hits your account.
 Those checks are known as outstanding checks.